Extraltodeus/ComfyUI-AutomaticCFG/README.md

 - Actually working disabled uncond
 - Added "warp drive" preset to test it out simply.

+03.05.24

+- Allows unpatch `turn off the negative` by removing or disconnecting the node.

 # 10 steps with only 2 having the negative enabled.
 So ~170% faster.
 2.5 seconds on a RTX4070

 ![03640UI_00001_](https://github.com/Extraltodeus/ComfyUI-AutomaticCFG/assets/15731540/673cb47a-095f-4ebb-a186-2f6a49ffd2e1)